Qissa Khwani massacre: Background

-Clashes at the Qissa Khwani bazaar
+Clashes

 After other Khudai Khidmatgar leaders were arrested, a large crowd of the group gathered at the Qissa Khwani bazaar.
 As troops of the British Indian Army (BIA) moved into the bazaar, the crowd was loud and stones were thrown.
 A BIA dispatch rider was killed and his body burned.
 Two BIA armored cars drove into the square at high speed, killing several people.
 It is claimed that the crowd continued their commitment to non-violence, offering to disperse if they could gather their dead and injured, and if the British Indian Army left the square.
 The BIA refused to leave, so the protesters remained with the dead and injured.
 At that point, the BIA officers present ordered their troops to open fire with machine guns on the unarmed crowd.
 The Khudai Khidmatgar members willingly faced bullets, responding without violence.
-Instead, many members repeated 'God is Great'(اللہُ اکبر) and clutched the Qur'an as they were shot.
+Instead, many members repeated "God is great"(اللہُ اکبر) and clutched the Qur'an as they were shot.

 The exact number of deaths remains controversial— official figures give 20 dead while nationalist sources claimed several hundred were killed, with many more wounded.
 Two platoons of a respected British Indian Army regiment, the Royal Garhwal Rifles, refused to board buses that were to take them into Peshawar for anti-riot duty.
 A British civil servant wrote later that "hardly any regiment of the Indian Army won greater glory in the Great War (World War I) than the Garhwal Rifles, and the defection of part of the regiment sent shock waves through India, of apprehension to some, of exultation to others."
 The NCOs of the two platoons, including one led by Hawaldar Major Chandra Singh Garhwali, involved were sentenced to terms of up to eight years imprisonment.

 The violence continued for six hours.
 Gene Sharp, who has written a study of nonviolent resistance, describes the scene on that day: